-With Mother’s Day just around the corner and wedding season charging full steam ahead, it’s the perfect time to indulge in blossoms and their verdant counterparts.
-Here are our favorite shops and custom florists for an elaborate arrangement or bringing just a touch of spring into your home.
+It’s always the perfect time to indulge in blossoms and their verdant counterparts.
+Here are our favorite shops and custom florists for an elaborate arrangement, special occasion, or bringing just a touch of beauty into your home.

 Bloom & Plume